hrandrIAga/hrandrIAga/README.md

 - 👋 Hi, I’m @hrandrIAga and I am an engineer student
 - 👀 I’m interested in data science and AI (mainly econometrics and machine learning)
-- 🌱 I’m currently learning Python and R for statistics and scientific computing
-- 💞️ I’m looking to collaborate on machine learning project
 - 📫 How to reach me : haga.randrianaly@gmail.com or discord 'hrandrIAga#0514'

 <!---